 When it comes to fertilizing your lawn properly, things can get a bit tricky.
 Start by reading the label on your lawn fertilizer container, but even then, you might find yourself shrugging in confusion.

 You’ll see a variety of ingredients.
 But what does your type of grass require to flourish?
 Is the answer slow release lawn fertilizer or fast release?
 Stick with us as we dig up some answers.

 How Long Does Lawn Fertilizers Take to Work on Grass?

 So, how long for lawn fertilizer to work?
 It depends on a few factors.
 You’ll notice varying amounts of three essential ingredients on your fertilizer options: nitrogen, phosphorus, and potassium.
 With the right mix of these, you’ll get the results you seek.
 The soil conditions of your lawn are unique, so you’ve got to understand your soil and your turf.

-Fast release fertilizers stimulate growth almost immediately.
-Slow release fertilizers dissolve over time.
+Slow-release lawn fertilizer is gradually broken down into available nitrogen by microorganisms and takes three to ten weeks to improve your lawn.
 Some of them keep working for a couple of months or even a full year after application.
-Keep reading to uncover the specifics of each fertilizer option.
+Keep reading to uncover the specifics of each lawn fertilizer option.